Onyx-Protocol/Onyx/docs/protocol/specifications/validation.md

     1. Add that output’s [ID](entries.md#entry-id) to `S`, yielding a new state `S′`.
     2. Replace `S` with `S′`.
 5. Return `S`.

-### Validate block

-**Inputs:**

-1. block,
-2. previous block header.

-**Output:** true or false.

-**Algorithm:**

-1. Test that the block’s version is greater or equal the block version in the previous block header; if not, halt and return false.
-2. If the block’s version is 1:
-    * Test that the [block commitment](data.md#block-commitment) contains only the fields defined in this version of the protocol; if it contains additional fields, halt and return false.
-    * Test that the [block witness](data.md#block-witness) contains only a program arguments field; if it contains additional fields, halt and return false.
-3. Test that the block’s [height](data.md#block) is one greater than the height of the previous block header; if not, halt and return false.
-4. Test that the block’s [previous block ID](data.md#block) is equal to the [ID](data.md#block-id) of the provided previous block header; if not, halt and return false.
-5. Test that the block’s timestamp is greater than the timestamp of the previous block header; if not, halt and return false.
-6. For each transaction in the block:
-    1. [Validate transaction](#validate-transaction) with the timestamp and block version of the input block header; if it is not valid, halt and return false.
-7. Compute the [transactions merkle root](data.md#transactions-merkle-root) for the block.
-8. Test that the computed merkle tree hash equals the value recorded in the block’s commitment; if not, halt and return false.
-9. Return true.

 ### Validate transaction